Suk0shi/SpeechToTextToMinion/README.md

-# SpeechToTextToMinion
+# SpeechToTextToTranslation

 This was a trial to play with speech-to-text.
-The minion translation uses the funtranslations API.
+The translations use the funtranslations API.

 See live here: https://speechtotexttranslator.netlify.app/